 Reading

 Our classroom has the Daily 5 structure during language arts time.
 While the teacher works with a small group the rest of the students are working independently on several tasks.
-Houghton Mifflin Harcourt is a weekly reading program which exposes students to several genres, builds comprehension skills, and introduces challenging vocabulary words.
+Houghton Mifflin Harcourt is a weekly reading program which exposes students to several genres, and builds decoding and comprehension skills.
 We also use the Accelerated Reading Program schoolwide to encourage students to read books at their own reading level.
 Students will take comprehension quizzes and gradually increase their reading level as the year progresses.
 Their reading homework consists of reaching their tailored goal each quarter.
 We also use getepic, a website dedicated to reading books aloud and letting students explore different genres of books.
 Students may access this website at home and during our Daily 5 language arts time.

 Writing

-We focus on teaching the fundamentals of writing: complete sentences, capitalization and punctuation.
+We focus on teaching the fundamentals of writing: complete sentences, spaces between words, capitalization and punctuation.
 Students also explore writing paragraphs, editing their writing, and staying on topic.
 Some topics may include: Native American informational writing, pumpkin opinion writing, and holiday narrative writing.

 Grammar